-To keep the app simple and easy to use, Bicycle Route Navigator only works with the route data available for purchase through the app itself.
+No. GPX data is designed for use with third party apps or devices such as Komoot or Garmin.
+Bicycle Route Navigator only works with the route data available for purchase through the app itself.
 You may use the Adventure Cycling GPX Data packages in a third party app of your choice or on Garmin or other compatible GPS devices.
 More info on the GPX Data packages here.

 Offline downloads can be large and may have issues with slow or intermittent Wi-Fi connections.
 If you are running into connection timeouts or other errors when downloading route sections for offline use, we suggest trying a different Wi-Fi connection.
 It is recommended to download all offline route sections that you will need from a strong connection before hitting the road.
-We've also heard from iOS users that it is helpful to keep the app open and the device ‘awake’ during the download process.
+We've also heard from iOS users that it is helpful to keep the app open and the device "awake" during the download process.

 In the settings menu, choose the “Restore Purchases” option.
 Make sure that your device is using the same app store account that was used to purchase the route sections originally.

 Once a single section has been purchased for a route, you are no longer able to purchase the entire route at once and must purchase route sections individually.